usysrc/usysrc.dev/content/posts/tables.md

 end
 ```

-This only works with all() and del() together!
-This is great for games where you have dynamic objects such as bullets, effects or timed events that are added and removed dynamically.
+This only works with all() and del()!
+This is great for games where you have objects such as bullets, effects or timed events that are added and removed dynamically.

 I hope that these two hints help you to get started with the awesome Pico-8 engine.
 For advanced users, other methods might be more efficient.
 I recommend reading the Pico-8 Docs or the PIL for more information.